 ARINC 818

 ARINC 818 (ADVB) is a Fibre Channel (FC) protocol based on FC audio video, defined in ANSI INCITS 356-2002.
 It was developed to provide high bandwidth, low latency transmission of uncompressed video feeds in avionics systems.
-The specification does not require the use of a specific physical layer and is implemented with both copper and fiber.
+The specification does not require a specific physical layer and is implemented with both copper and fiber.
 Common implementations include 850 nm multimode fiber for transmissions under 500 m and 1310 nm single-mode fiber for connections up to 10 km.
 ARINC 818 is used in applications like slip rings and turrets in aerospace systems.
 When implemented using fiber, it’s low weight, EMI resistant, and can be used for long-distance transmissions, making it particularly useful on large platforms like ships.

 While it’s based on FC and developed for video applications, extended graphics array (XGA) video lines use 3072 bytes, exceeding the maximum FC payload length.
 Each XGA line is split into two ADVB frames.
 Transmitting a basic XGA image requires 1536 FC frames plus an additional ASDVB header frame.
 Idle characters are also needed between FC frames to support synchronization between the transmitter and receiver.